• On Stage

 Madeline has been dancing ballet since the age of 2 and trained classically at Mobile Ballet, where she served several years as a lead soloist, as well as a competition dancer.
 Madeline placed in international events such as YAGP (Youth American Grand Prix) and UBC (Universal Ballet Competition).
 Her summer intensive opportunities have been as varied as invitations to dance with Joffrey Ballet, STEPS on Broadway, PeriDance Center, as well as Gus Giordano in Chicago.

-Madeline Pitre is a sophomore at Auburn University, pursuing a Bachelor's Degree in Law and Justice with a minor in Public Relations.
-She plans to complete her undergraduate degree in three years and then gain acceptance to The University of Alabama School of Law.
-Upon graduation and completion of the Bar Exam, Madeline will pursue a career in entertainment law.
+Madeline Pitre is a sophomore at Auburn University, pursuing a Bachelor's Degree in Public Administration.
+She is an active member of Kappa Delta Sorority, serves on the SGA Lobby Board, represents the Women in Law organization, and competes on Auburn’s Moot Court Competition Team.
+Madeline plans to gain acceptance to The University of Alabama School of Law.
+Upon graduation and successful completion of the Bar Exam, she intends to pursue a career as a nonprofit lawyer.

 MY VISION